osobhy/campusparty/README.md

    - Payments are tracked in the Firestore database
    - Party hosts can see who has paid
    - Attendees can see their payment status

+## Safety Features

+The app includes safety features to promote responsible partying:

+1. **Designated Driver Finder**:
+   - Volunteer as a designated driver for a party
+   - See a list of available designated drivers
+   - Request a ride from a designated driver
+   - View contact information for campus shuttles and rideshare services

+2. **Drink Counter**:
+   - Track your alcohol consumption during a party
+   - Get an estimated BAC based on your drinks, weight, and time
+   - Receive alerts when you should stop drinking
+   - Get reminders to drink water and pace yourself

+## Expense Splitting

+Split costs for party supplies and expenses:

+1. **Add Expenses**:
+   - Add expenses with title, amount, and who paid
+   - Automatically split costs among party attendees
+   - Track who has settled up and who still owes money

+2. **Settle Up**:
+   - See a list of expenses you need to settle
+   - Mark expenses as settled after paying your share
+   - Get a summary of all expenses for a party

+## Party Feedback

+Anonymous ratings and feedback for parties:

+1. **For Attendees**:
+   - Rate parties from 1-5 stars
+   - Leave anonymous comments and feedback
+   - See overall ratings and reviews for parties

+2. **For Hosts**:
+   - View feedback for your parties
+   - See rating statistics and trends
+   - Use feedback to improve future parties

+## Campus-Specific Party Games

+Play and create games tailored to your campus:

+1. **Browse Games**:
+   - Find games specific to your university
+   - See popular games across all campuses
+   - Join games that other attendees are playing

+2. **Create Games**:
+   - Create custom games for your university
+   - Add rules, descriptions, and categories
+   - Share your games with other students

 ## Troubleshooting